 We started to borrow to invest in the early 1990s.
 We changed our strategy and were trading options from 2001 to 2007, but finally decided they were a lot of work for not very much money.
 We again started borrowing, on margin, to invest in 2008.
 We've just recently, in 2023, started to eliminate the debt due to the high margin rate and other factors.
 If interest rates subside we may consider buying on margin again.
-At certain times when stocks seemed to be too expensive, we have sold some to reduce our debt.
-We mainly borrow to invest in blue-chip Canadian eligible-dividend paying stocks.
+At certain times in the past when stocks seemed to be too expensive, we have sold some to reduce our debt.
+We mainly borrowed to invest in blue-chip Canadian eligible-dividend paying stocks.

 Hopefully you have already bought stocks and ETFs in your RRSP, and have become comfortable owning them.
 If you have no debt, your next step could be to borrow to invest in stocks and ETFs in a non-registered account.